radcamp/radcamp.github.io/Kigali2023/RAxML_API.md

 generated from the input arguments and you can call `.run()` to start the tree inference.

-The following cell shows the quickest way to results using the small simulated dataset in `/scratch/ipyrad-workshop`.
+The following cell shows the quickest way to results using the small simulated peddrad dataset we assembled earlier.
 Copy this code into a new notebook cell (small grey *+* button on the toolbar) and run it.

 ```python